matwerber1/aws-transfer-sftp-service-demo/README.md

   BUCKET_NAME=_YOUR_S3_BUCKET
   ```

 4. Within ./deploy.sh, replace YOUR_PUBLIC_KEY with the public key you wish to use for your FTP admin user.
 Keep the double-quotes around your key to prevent parsing errors.
+For instructions on generating SSH keys, [see this guide](https://docs.aws.amazon.com/transfer/latest/userguide/sshkeygen.html).

   ```sh
   FTP_ADMIN_PUBLICKEY="YOUR_PUBLIC_KEY"